the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 ## React Controlled Components

-**Controlled components** are not necessary React components, but HTML elements.
-Here, we'll learn how to turn the Search component and its input field into a controlled component.

-Let's go through a scenario that shows  why we should follow the concept of controlled components throughout our React application.
-After applying the following change -- giving the `searchTerm` an initial state -- can you spot the mistake in your browser?
+When you type into your HTML input field and see the characters showing up, you may have noticed that the element itself holds internal state, because we are not providing any external value to it.
+Let me show you where this behavior leads to unexpected results: After applying the following change -- giving the `searchTerm` an initial state of 'React' -- can you spot the mistake in your browser?

 {title="src/App.js",lang="javascript"}
 ~~~~~~~